ReykRetro/Sonic-Comics/EN/Archie-Comics/README.md

 --------------------------------------
 --->Archie Comics Recommened Order<---
 --------------------------------------
-I read the comics with the next order for now.;
+I read the comics with the next order for now.
-NOTE 1: If I'm wrong in the order please let me know.;
+NOTE 1: If I'm wrong in the order please let me know.
-NOTE 2: It's necessary you read all comics in order because at any moment can be mentioned.;
+NOTE 2: It's necessary you read all comics in order because at any moment can be mentioned.

 ->Sonic Mini-Series/Sonic Limited Series<-